matedavid/prob/README.md

 * config: to set and acces various configurations of your environment
 * add: used to add the files that you want to be backed up
 * backup: command that backs up all the files that you added

-## Intentions with this project:
-My goal when I was creating this project was not to 'reinvent the wheel' by sort of copying git.
-From the beginning it was focused on learning and improving my skills as a programmer, and if the project turned out to be good, used myself for some projects.
-And for the time being, it is fulfilling that objective.